 Behaviour Changes During Lockdown

-As I write this, I am a mom of a 6-year-old, an 8-year-old and a step mum to a 16-year-old.
+As I write this, it is June 2020, and I am a mom of a 6-year-old, an 8-year-old and a step mum to a 16-year-old.
 The oldest was meant to do her GCSEs and the youngest was meant to do her SATS.
 All 3 of them are extremely social and busy with their after school sporting activities.
 Lockdown cut that short.
 No. Not short, it cut it dead.
 I was suddenly landed with three daughters all stuck at home, busting against the confines of confinement, and quite frankly it was a shock to all our systems.
 I started to notice some issues with their behaviour almost immediately, but as time has gone on it has got significantly more noticeable.

 The teen has struggled to come to terms with the fact that she feels robbed of her last days of high school with her friends, unable to take the tests she has spent the last few years studying for and working towards and cut off from interacting with her friends.
 They don’t even have the distraction of homeschooling because they have finished school.
 Just because our teens spend so much time on social media talking to and interacting with their friends, doesn’t mean they are accepting of being unable to see their friends in person.
 16 is a tough year anyway.
 From her we’ve had sulking, crying, boredom, the almost physical need to bust out the house to just get out.